mikechambers/lookup/README.md

 $python lookup.py --screenshot-dir "C:/Users/USERACCOUNT/Documents/Destiny 2/Screenshots/" --engine openai
 ```

 You can also specify the **--fallback** flag.
-Ff the first engine doesn't work, it will try the other engine.
+If the first engine doesn't work, it will try the other engine.
 In general, its recommended to use OPEN CV engine with **--fallback** to OPEN AI.
 OPEN CV will parse most names, and do it quickly, and then Open AI can handle any more complicated names.

 ```
 $python lookup.py --screenshot-dir "C:/Users/USERACCOUNT/Documents/Destiny 2/Screenshots/" --fallback